COVID-19 scams

-COVID-19 scams are frauds whose cover story primarily relies on the existence of the COVID-19 pandemic.
-Such scams have been reported in multiple countries, primarily the United States, Canada and the United Kingdom.
+COVID-19 scams are scams whose cover story primarily relies on the existence of the COVID-19 pandemic.
+They have been reported in multiple countries, primarily the United States, Canada and the United Kingdom.

+Within the United Kingdom there were many instances of companies contracted to provide COVID-19 testing kits and personal protective equipment (PPE), when the companies had direct ties to those in the UK parliament.

 Initiation

 COVID-19 scams are initiated in a variety of ways, such as by robocalls, emails, fake blog and social media posts and text messaging.
+Researchers found that fear of COVID-19 and anxiety increased the success of phishing scams.

 Types of scams

 Benefit/grant scams

 In this variation of COVID-19 scams, the fraudster claims that the victim is eligible for a COVID-19 benefit payment.
 This scam is a derivative of the advance-fee scam, where the scammer will ask the victim for a small payment in return for the 'benefit'.
 The scammer will then ask for further payments under the guise of problems, until the victim refuses to pay any further.